m7a/lp-vifm-ext/README.md

 Instead of giving users access to `mount` via sudo directly, the script has some additional sanity checks to avoid malicious bind mounts that could effectively give users root access.
-Note that these measures are most likely insufficient against a sophisticated adversary who analzes the script.
+Note that these measures are most likely insufficient against a sophisticated adversary who analyzes the script thoroughly.

 Note: The documentation here is incomplete on purpose.
 Users are highly encouraged to find an alternative solution for their needs.